nasa-jpl/autoRIFT/README.md

 **Python module of a fast and intelligent algorithm for finding the pixel displacement between two images**

-**The current version can be installed with the ISCE (The InSAR Scientific Computing Environment) software (that supports both radar and optical images) or as a standalone Python module (only supports optical images)**
+**The current version can be installed with the ISCE (The InSAR Scientific Computing Environment; https://github.com/isce-framework/isce2) software (that supports both radar and optical images) or as a standalone Python module (only supports optical images)**

 **In combination with the Python module, Geogrid (https://github.com/leiyangleon/Geogrid), this module can be used to create feature tracking imagery (e.g. land ice motion velocity) over arbitrary geographic-coordinate grid (e.g. Digital Elevation Model)**